Return to Title IV

 Repayment of Financial Aid due to Official Withdrawal:

-If a student withdraws or cancels enrollment on or before the 60% point of the semester, all or a portion of Title IV funds (Federal PELL Grant, Federal SEOG, Federal Direct Subsidized and Unsubsidized, Federal Direct PLUS and Federal Grad PLUS Loans) awarded must be returned according to provisions of the Higher Education Act amendment of 2008.
+If a student withdraws on or before the 60% point of the semester, all or a portion of Title IV funds (Federal PELL Grant, Federal SEOG, Federal Direct Subsidized and Unsubsidized, Federal Direct PLUS and Federal Grad PLUS Loans) awarded must be returned according to provisions of the Higher Education Act amendment of 2008.
 The calculation and return of these funds may result in debt to the university and/or U.S. Department of Education.
 In addition, any future financial aid will be cancelled.
 More information…

 Repayment of Financial Aid due to Non-Passing Grades (Unofficial Withdrawal):